victoriang555/victoriang555.github.io/_posts/2018-04-13-first-post.md

 ---
 layout: post
-title: Takeways from exploring a messy dataset
+title: Takeaways from exploring a messy dataset
 ---

-# Hi there

 I'm running on 5hrs of sleep per night.
 For some, that's the norm.
 Or maybe even a generous amount.
 For me, that's torture.
 I normally run on 8.
 And no, I don't drink coffee or tea, nor do I plan to.